 The path begins and ends with music by the Finnish composer Kaija Saariaho.
 Internationally esteemed for her sonic imagination and expressive power, Saariaho works with contemporary digital means and ancient scales to create dreamlike music, loaded with a strong feeling for nature and with primal human emotion.
-The path begins and ends with music by the Finnish composer Kaija Saariaho, making her first visit to Ireland.
-Internationally esteemed for her sonic imagination and expressive power, Saariaho works with contemporary digital means and ancient scales to create dreamlike music, loaded with a strong feeling for nature and with primal human emotion.
 In Dundalk, vocal and instrumental pieces from throughout her career will be performed by musicians with whom she collaborates closely.

 Stations of the Sun is also proud to present a new work by the Hungarian composer György Kurtág, who, at the age of 92, has recently been acclaimed worldwide for his first opera, setting Samuel Beckett’s Endgame.
 There will also be a performance of Kurtág’s Bach-inspired HiPartita for solo violin, given by the musician for whom it was written: the extraordinary Hiromi Kikuchi.